cwru-commlab/software_lab_template/README.md

 _The format of this portion will vary depending on the type of lesson._

 ## Authorship
-_Prepare a table describing the authorship of the work using the [CRediT](https://www.elsevier.com/researcher/author/policies-and-guidelines/credit-author-statement) system._
+_Prepare a table describing the authorship of the work using the [CRediT](https://www.elsevier.com/researcher/author/policies-and-guidelines/credit-author-statement) system.
+Remember to edit .zenodo.json as well!_

 | Term                       | Authorship |
 |----------------------------|------------|